 Passion, persistence, positivity and purpose create a vivid experience of life.

 Exploring the themes from her first book Live What You Love; When Passion and Purpose Change Your Life, “working in the future will be nothing like today” Simson told the audience.
 “Passion is about you, purpose is about others.” she said, her words resonating beyond the event back to individual workplaces.
 Louise Groves (MCom (1997), BCom (1991), BA (Hons) 1992), HR Consultant at People Grow commented that the actionable insight she took away from the lunch was “to challenge procrastination, and balance optimism with action, just as she [Simson] quoted her old adage of “not today, maybe tomorrow.”

 There was a proud and present atmosphere that embraced the Women’s lunch, attended by a diverse group of alumnae who also made the most of the opportunity to extend and grow their current networks of professional and industry contacts by participating in the 2016 event.

 Naomi Simson is a Faculty of Business and Economics alumna (BCom 1984).
-Her new book Ready to Soar: Turn Your Brilliant Idea into a Business You Love will release in May 2016 and is available to pre-order.
+Her new book Ready to Soar: Turn Your Brilliant Idea into a Business You Love will release in May 2016 and is available for purchase.
 For more inspiring stories, follow her @NaomiSimson, on LinkedIn, or Facebook.

 Happiness is a journey - not a destination.